patriciarrsilva/Weather-Journal/README.md

 To see it:

-- download the zip or clone the directory to your computer and, from inside the directory, install the depedencies with `npm i` and start the server with `node server.js`.
+- download the zip or clone the directory to your computer and, from inside the directory, install the depedencies with `npm i`, start the server with `node server.js` and open the page on a web browser on `http://localhost:8000/`.

 > #**MadeWithUdacity**